Careem: History

-In 2015, the company acquired a Saudi-based home delivery service company, enwani, and Abdulla Elyas joined Careem as co-founder.
+In January 2015, the company acquired enwani, operator of a Saudi-based delivery service, and Abdulla Elyas joined Careem as co-founder.

+In November 2015, Careem announced a Series C round investment of million led by The Abraaj Group.

+In February 2016, taxi drivers in Egypt organized several protests and sit-ins demanding that the Egyptian government block Uber and Careem from operating without official taxi licenses.
+The government then established rules to regulate Careem and Uber and provided legal protection for drivers.

+In October 2016, the company was forced by regulators in Dubai to allow customers to book all taxicabs and limousines operating in Dubai via the Careem mobile app.

+In December 2016, the company raised million in a Series D round, based on a billion valuation for the company.
+Saudi Telecom Company acquired a 10% stake in Careem.

-In 2017, the company announced a program to extend maternity leave and hire more women.
+In March 2017, the company announced a program to extend maternity leave and hire more women.

 In May 2017, in Saudi Arabia, women made up 80% of the company's customers.

+In June 2017, the company raised an additional $150 million in a Series E round at a $1 billion valuation.
+Investors included Kingdom Holding Company, Mercedes-Benz Group, as well as Lumia Capital, DCM Ventures and Coatue Management.
+Abraaj sold its stake in the company to Kingdom Holding Company.

-In June 2017, Careem launched operations in Palestine as part of a commitment to create one million jobs in the MENA region by the end of 2018.
+Also in June 2017, Careem launched operations in Palestine as part of a commitment to create one million jobs in the MENA region by the end of 2018.

+In August 2017, DiDi invested in Careem and entered a partnership to share knowledge in intelligent transportation technology, product development, and operations.

 In January 2018, Careem became the first ride-hailing service to launch in Baghdad.
 The company also has locations in Najaf and Erbil, Kurdistan Region.

 In January 2018, Careem started recruiting women in Saudi Arabia as part of the Women to drive movement.
 Women were legally allowed to start driving on 24 June 2018, and Careem women drivers were able to start working on the same day.

+Also in January 2018, Careem discovered data on more than 14 million riders and 558,800 drivers were breached.
+The company waited until late April 2018 to disclose this breach as it "wanted to make sure we had the most accurate information before notifying people".
+According to investigations by the company, there was no initial evidence of fraud or misuse.
+Careem allegedly was notified about the vulnerability over a year earlier but did nothing.

 In February 2018, Careem acquired RoundMenu, a restaurant listing and food ordering platform that operates across the Arab world.